Last Updated: December 15, 2024

 I would drive south from the University towards the city center.
 I often stopped to have dinner or visit the young woman I was seeing and who I married several years later when we lived in Marin, just north of the Gold Gate Bridge.
 On this route, I would circle City Hall, always trying to get a different perspective of Alexander Milne Calder’s 37-foot tall and 53,000-pound sculpture William Penn, the tallest sculpture on top of any building anywhere in the world.
 Philadelphia City Hall is also the largest city hall in the country, covering 14.26 acres with over 1 million square feet of space.
 To many, the statue of Quaker William Penn represents democracy and tolerance.
 According to historian Emma Lapsansky-Werner, the Philadelphia founder attempted to guide the city toward tolerance and faith without coercion, a town based on brotherly love.

-Then, heading northwest on Kelly Drive along the Schuylkill River and then on Lincoln Drive up through the park.
+Then, heading northwest on Kelly Drive along the Schuylkill River and Lincoln Drive up through the park.
 Along the way, on my right, I would anticipate seeing the Rodin Museum, with The Thinker sculpture out front.
 Some claim that Rodin’s genius was the expression of the “inner truths of the human psyche.”
 A sculpture of a muscular nude male sitting on a rock.
 He is seen leaning over, his right elbow placed on his left thigh, holding the weight of his chin on the back of his right hand, deep in thought.

 Next, on the left, the A. Thomas Schomberg's sculpture was perhaps the most popular statue in America.
 ROCKY symbolized underdog determination that led to eventual victory.
 It has been almost 50 years since the movie’s debut; then and now, you can see people running up the stairs at the Philadelphia Museum of Art and jumping around at the top with their arms in the air, remembering that moment in the movie of anticipated triumph.